ijjouake/ijjou/index.md

 <a href="https://github.com/ijjouake/ijjou" class="btn">View Portfolio</a>
 <body><p>My name is Ijjou, I'm a business analyst with a background in statistics and management..</p>
 <p> Getting insights out of data to build a business strategy is something that I really like.
-I am a big open source believer, therefore I prefer to use R and python for my daily work.
+I am a big open source believer, therefore I prefer to use R and Python for my daily work.
 </p>
 <p> On my website you can find some examples of my projects, most of them are interactive visualization.
 </p>